 The DEFCON27 computer security conference is one of the world’s largest and reputed hacker conventions that will be held from August 8th to August 11th in Las Vegas, Nevada.
 This event consists of workshops and village tracks from distinguished professionals on cyber-security challenges.
 We were super thrilled to present our research findings in the Cloud village track on “Phishing in the Cloud Era”.
-You can view a copy of our presentation here.

 Our talk details the Tactics, Techniques and Procedures (TTP’s) used by attackers in abusing trusted cloud services to create phishing attacks that are highly effective and hard to detect.